asultan123/FLP_Scheduling/README.md

 ## Synthetic task graph generation
 The layer-by-layer approach described in [1] is used to generate appropriate task graphs that represent dependency relations that exist in many real world applications.

+## Note On Benchmark

+All benchmark runs were performed on a workstations with an i7-9700k and 32gb of Ram

 ## Techniques

 The technique list below will be updated everytime a new technique is added.